Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 For armor, go with the Nilfgaardian Guardsman’s Gauntlets because of their high crit damage bonus, Ursine chest armor with the levity glyphword (to have all your armor treated as light).
 Meanwhile, for legs and boots you want to use Manticore gear because it gives high critical hit chance and damage ideal for this build.

 The key part of this build is using enough potions to get your toxicity above 55% so you can maintain the potion effects indefinitely.
-The main three potions you should always use are superior blizzard, swallow, and maribor forest; for the rest, it’s up to your personal choice, but we recommend superior thunderbolt, petri’s philter, golden oriole, and full moon.
-Keep popping more potions as your toxicity drops to stay above 55%.
+The main three potions you should always use are:

 During combat, you’ll mostly be spamming Whirl for high AoE damage and using signs in between, with some Rends here and there against certain enemies.
-The great part is that you’ll essentially have infinite stamina with three adrenaline points (from superior Blizzard potion) so you won’t need to wait between your attacks and spells.
+The great part is that you’ll essentially have infinite stamina with three adrenaline points (from superior Blizzard potion), so you won’t need to wait between your attacks and spells.

 One note about Cat School Techniques: it’s optional for this build.
-If you’re running all light armor, You can use it instead of Magic Trap or Tissue Transmutation for additional damage.
+If you’re running all light armor, you can use it instead of Magic Trap or Tissue Transmutation for additional damage.
 Up to you, you’re basically trading damage for survivability.

 Pro tips: